 2. United Kingdom

-In the United Kingdom, the Pet Food Manufacturing Association (PFMA) is the leading trade body for the UK pet industry.
-It claims to have 85 members, which account for 90% of the pet food market (source).
+The Pet Food Manufacturing Association (PFMA) is the leading trade body for the UK pet industry.
+They have 85 members, which accounts for 90% of the pet food market (source 1).

-I hope this has been a comprehensive guide for you, but if you still have any questions regarding how much to feed my Maine Coon cat, please contact your veterinary practise for additional guidance.
+If you have any further questions regarding how much to feed a Maine Coon kitten, please contact your veterinary practice for additional guidance.